The 101 Greatest NFL Players by Uniform Number: 00-9

-Now, you may be asking how 101 numbers have been worn given the fact that the league only allows players to wear 1-99.
-And the answer is that before 1973, the NFL allowed players to wear 00 and 0, which a few players did.
+Since the NFL was founded in 1920, a total of 101 different jersey numbers have been worn.
+Now, you may be asking how that’s possible, and the answer is quite simple.
+Prior to 1973, the NFL allowed players to wear 00 and 0, which a few players did.

 No. 00: Jim Otto